 This interactive, comprehensive activity will guide the learner through all the phases required to complete a Practice Improvement Project.
-This includes a self assessment evaluation with remediation, a practice assessment including a random survey of patient charts, review of evidenced based literature, selection of a performance goal and the construction of an improvement plan for their practice.
-After a recommended 30 day implementation period of the improvement plan, learners will be asked to input their data and a narrative of their experience.
+This includes a self assessment evaluation with remediation, a practice assessment including a random survey of patient charts, review of evidenced based literature, and selection of a performance goal and the construction of an improvement plan for their practice.
+After a recommended 30-day implementation period of the improvement plan, learners will be asked to input their data and a narrative of their experience.

-Estimated Time to complete: 30 days recommended
+Estimated Time to Complete: 30 days recommended

 The following hardware/software specifications must be met or exceeded to complete this course: